paul-grassi/800-63-3/sp800-63a/sec4_ial.md

 ## 4.1.
 Process Flow

-The following diagram outlines the basic flow for Identity Proofing and Enrollement, to include the corresponding sections with normative requirements.
+The following diagram outlines the basic flow for Identity Proofing and Enrollment, to include the corresponding sections with normative requirements.

 <a name="figure1"></a>
 <center>